alexharri/website/posts/non-null-assertions.md

 ## Final words

-It became incredibly obvious to me how valuable non-null assertions are when I worked in a code base that did not support them.
-They were not supported because the code base used [TypeScript via JSDoc][jsdoc_post] and JSDoc does not have a non-null assertion tag.
+The value of non-null assertions became incredibly obvious when I worked in a code base that did not support them.
+They were not supported because the code base used [TypeScript via JSDoc][jsdoc_post] (JSDoc does not have a non-null assertion tag).

-Earlier this year I wrote about [JSDoc and TypeScript interop][jsdoc_post] and [briefly discussed][jsdoc_non_null] the problem that the lack of non-null assertions creates.
+I wrote about [JSDoc and TypeScript interop][jsdoc_post] earlier this year, [briefly discussing][jsdoc_non_null] the problem that the lack of non-null assertions creates.
 But the problem of incorrectly used type assertions is a more general problem that is worth writing about, hence this post.

 [jsdoc_post]: https://alexharri.com/blog/jsdoc-as-an-alternative-typescript-syntax
 [jsdoc_non_null]: https://alexharri.com/blog/jsdoc-as-an-alternative-typescript-syntax#non-null-assertions